Kaww/SpaceXplorer/README.md

 ## Apollo + iOS

-I'm using Apollo to manage the GraphQL stuff on the app side, installed throught Swift Package Manager.
+I'm using Apollo to manage the GraphQL business on the app side, installed with Swift Package Manager.

-The setup not very complicated, but there are some tricky steps when you don't know it at all.
+The setup not very complicated, but I faced some tricky steps as it was new to me.
 You should follow the [iOS setup guide](https://www.apollographql.com/docs/ios/installation/) from Apollo's official documentation, especially for the code generation script.